saltstack/salt/doc/topics/tutorials/docker_sls.rst

 This new feature is simple and straightforward, and can be used via a running Salt Minion, the Salt Call command, or via Salt SSH.
-For this tutorial we will use the `salt-call` command, but like all salt commands these cals are directly translatable to `salt` and `salt-ssh`.
+For this tutorial we will use the `salt-call` command, but like all salt commands these calls are directly translatable to `salt` and `salt-ssh`.

 Step 1 - Install Docker